jaeseungyum/bem-sass/README.md

 ```

 ### Element modifier

-Elements could also get modified by modifiers
+Elements could also get modified by their own modifiers
 ```scss
 // @see https://en.bem.info/method/naming-convention/#element-modifier